What is the best cheap food to buy when broke?

 Check the unit price of other frozen potato products like potato wedges and hash browns as they can get expensive pretty quickly.

-Frozen vegetables are flash frozen, often within a couple of hours of being picked so they lose little of their nutritional value.
+Frozen vegetables are flash frozen, often within a couple of hours of being picked so they lose little of their vitamins and minerals.

 In comparison fresh veggies have often been stored in a warehouse for days or weeks and once you buy them you then continue to store them for a few days or longer.

 The added bonus of frozen veggies is you chose your portion size with nothing wasted.
-Frozen food to buy at the grocery store includes: peas, green beans, corn, broccoli, peppers (cheaper than fresh).
+Frozen vegetables to buy at the grocery store includes: peas, green beans, corn, broccoli, peppers (cheaper than fresh).

 home grown vegetables and fruit